codingwithiz/ThreeJS-Portfolio/README.md

 👉 **Interactive About Me**: A sleek bento grid layout featuring personal info, a 3D globe pinpointing location, tech stack icons, and a one-click email copy option.

-👉 **Dynamic Project Showcase**: Browse through projects while watching live demos inside a 3D computer model, seamlessly switching between different projects.
+👉 **Dynamic Project Showcase**: Browse through custom projects including Employee Connect Suite and Social Media Influencer Analysis, with live demos displayed inside a 3D computer model.

-👉 **Engaging Experience Timeline**: Hover over career milestones to trigger interactive 3D animations that bring your professional journey to life.
+👉 **Engaging Experience Timeline**: Interactive career milestones with 3D animations that showcase professional growth and technical expertise.

-👉 **Client Testimonials**: A dedicated section highlighting satisfied clients and their feedback.

-👉 **Easy Contact Form**: A user-friendly email form for visitors to reach out directly from your portfolio.
+👉 **Contact Integration**: Fully functional contact form powered by EmailJS for seamless communication.

 👉 **Clean Footer**: A minimalist design featuring social media links for easy networking.

 👉 **Fully Responsive**: Optimized layout ensuring a smooth experience across all devices, from desktop to mobile.

 and many more, including code architecture and reusability

 ## <a name="quick-start">🤸 Quick Start</a>